 The major global and European affiliate networks and SaaS platforms are present in France, too, including Awin, CJ Affiliate, Rakuten, Tradedoubler, Partnerize and Impact.

-Key partners that brands might consider integrating into their French affiliate programmes include loyalty and voucher sites iGraal, Plebicom, Ma-reduc.fr, Groupon and Savoo.
+Key partners that brands might consider integrating into their French affiliate programs include loyalty and voucher sites iGraal, Plebicom, Ma-reduc.fr, Groupon and Savoo.

 The key distinction between the two markets is the maturity across different sectors.
 The French affiliate market is still slightly less mature than in the UK, but that is precisely what makes it a good opportunity for global brands.
 The market is full of exciting opportunities that often are at a lower cost.